zixuan-espressoft/cbfolder_privacy_policy/README.md

 The Company will take all steps reasonably necessary to ensure that Your data is treated securely and in accordance with this Privacy Policy and no transfer of Your Personal Data will take place to an organization or a country unless there are adequate controls in place including the security of Your data and other personal information.

+# Files and Documents Upload

+Your files and documents will be uploaded to our server as storing and downloading purpose only.

 # Disclosure of Your Personal Data

 ## Business Transactions